Timber Framing Curriculum

 June 26 – 30

-Note: This class is FULL but we are maintaining a waiting list.
+Note: This class is currently FULL but we are maintaining a waiting list since spaces can open up.
+Please contact our office to get on the list.

 Timber framed buildings last hundreds of years if built and maintained properly and can be viewed as a more sustainable use of structural wood than light framing.
 The craft relies on a sustainable yield from the forest, and the proper management and selection of trees from local woodlands can provide numerous benefits now and in the future.
 In New England we are fortunate to have maturing forests which can provide an abundant variety of species.